felipemodesto/seven-icn/README.txt

 //
-// BaconNet ICN-VANET Simulator (ICBN) Developed based on the VEINS WAVE Implementation
+// SEVeN ICN VANET Simulator Is a Vehicular Network Architecture Developed based on the VEINS WAVE Implementation in compliance with the NDN ICN Model, built from the ground up in order to enable integration with the SUMO mobility simulation architecture.
-// Documentation for these modules is at http://veins.car2x.org/
+//
 // This simulator was developed and is maintained as part of the research effort of student Felipe Modesto during his PhD.
+//
+//
+// All source code has been made available as is
 //